For agents

 The full SIWX recipe (which wallets can sign it, the exact header fields) is in the agent guide.

-Find essays
+Find pieces

 Every discovery surface is public, unauthenticated, CORS-open, and preview-only (never a paid body):